someparty/someparty/source/articles/2018-02-11-have-not-been-the-same.html.markdown

 [Listen: The Smile Case - "I Don't Want It To Go To Hell" (acoustic demo) @ Bandcamp](https://smilecase.bandcamp.com/track/i-dont-want-it-to-go-to-hell-demo "#")

 Speaking of refugees of the Niagara music scene, Alexisonfire's [Wade MacNeil](http://www.wademacneil.com/) recently announced that a film he helped score will premiere at [SXSW](https://schedule.sxsw.com/2018/films/120732) this year. *The Ranger* is a horror flick directed by Jenn Wexler.
 The score, put together by MacNeil and Toronto's Andrew Gordon Macpherson, includes "lots of evil drones and new black lungs music on the soundtrack."
-Black Lungs is Wade's usually-but-not-always punk rock side-project that's gone through several v over the years.
+Black Lungs is Wade's usually-but-not-always punk rock side-project that's gone through several incarnations over the years.

 Here's how they describe *The Ranger*: